 The Top Border War Series Shooter for the season, by yearly rank, will gain entry into the National Rifle League Finale Match in Las Vegas NV.
 If that shooter is already qualified for the NRL Finale, the next shooter in line will gain entry.

 Refund Policy / Transfer of Registration

 Due to extremely high demand for spots in scheduled BWRS matches, there will be no refunds granted for shooters once they have registered for a match.
 However, match registrations can be sold or transferred to OTHER BWRS MEMBERS AT FACE VALUE.
+If no BWRS members want to buy the spot, or if the spot hasn’t been sold to anyone in the day or two before the match, the spot may be sold to a non-member.
 The best place to post information about a match spot you can no longer use and would like to transfer / sell is the Border War Section on the Precision Rifle Forums page.
-After you transfer your membership, you MUST email us at firstname.lastname@example.org and inform us of who you transferred your registration to.
+After you transfer your membership, you MUST email us at email@example.com and inform us of who you transferred your registration to.